zachweintraub/stratego/README.md

 # To DO
 ```
 Placement
-    - select pc > highlight/enlarge √
-    - select tile to drop pc into √
-    - select placed pcs and replace them on another tile √
-    - cant drop multiple pcs on one tile √
     + captured (GY) pcs not selectable after game starts
 Initialize:
     - both players click ready button